 Given public reaction to the 2016-2017 Mariner’s Mile Revitalization workshops, as well as City staff’s endorsement in 2016 of the rejected AutoNation proposal for a large new auto dealership cutting into the bluffs along Mariner’s Mile, SPON will be keeping a close eye on “Newport Village” as further details of the project emerge.

-No events have been scheduled, but an Environmental Impact Report will almost certainly be required, so the Scoping Meeting for that may be the first “official” presentation to the public.
+No City-sponsored meetings are currently scheduled on the Newport Village application proper (which City staff regards as incomplete), but an Environmental Impact Report will almost certainly be required.
+The Scoping Meeting for that will likely be the first “official” presentation of a definite proposal to the public.

 February 26, 2018: As reported at the Community Development Department’s Open House/Forum, the application remains “incomplete.”

 Trivia: Perhaps unknown to the applicants, “Newport Village” has been in use since 1983 as the official name of the 33(?) acre planned community in Newport Center lying between Avocado and MacArthur — originally from PCH to San Miguel, but later extended to San Joaquin Hills Road.
 That “other” Newport Village is home to the City Hall, Central Library, Civic Center Park, OCTA Transportation Center and the Corona del Mar Plaza Shopping Center (containing Bristol Farms Market and many other shops).